SouravJaiswal/saber-frontend/front-end/final/python/api_python.md

 > `string`

 This function will dump the string into the `stderr`.
 You can open `logs/bot0.error.log` to view the printout.
-> Make sure that the argument is a `string`, not an object or other `builtin`.
+> Make sure that the argument is a `string`, not an object or other `built-in`.
-You can easily convert python's `builtin` data structures and even the `Server` and `Connection` objects into strings like this:
+You can easily convert python's `built-in` data structures and even the `Server` and `Connection` objects into strings like this:
 ```py
 game.error_dump("%r, %d\n%s\n" % ([1,2,3], 2342, game.Servers[0]))
 # even '%s' can be used instead of the '%r'